stefanasandei/ray-tracer/README.md

 cmake ..
 ```

 Now open the project with Visual Studio, CLion or your editor of choice.
 Use the `cli` or `viewer` targets to get an executable.
 Output files will be in `./bin/`, alongside the renders (`./bin/sample.png` by default).

+At the moment I am working on the Vulkan rendering backend, to change back to the fully working CPU backend modify the `./include/renderer.hpp` file.

 Relevant files are in `./src/cli/main.cpp` (library usage) and in `./include/engine/` + `./src/engine/`.